TaP: A Taxonomy-Guided Framework for Automated and Scalable Preference Data Generation: Experimental Results

-\paragraph{The effectiveness of applying supervised fine-tuning and preference fine-tuning using the same training dataset varies across different LLMs.} The experimental results presented in Tables~\ref{tab:sft_all}, \ref{tab:dpo_all}, and \ref{tab:ppo_all} of Appendix~\ref{sec:appendix_experimental_results} indicate that the optimal open-source datasets for fine-tuning vary across LLMs.
-For instance, as shown in Table ~\ref{tab:sft_all}, the open-source fine-tuning dataset that yields the best performance for Qwen2.5-7B on MT-Bench-zh, when GPT-4o serves as the judge, is MOSS-SFT.
-However, for Llama-3.1-8B, the open-source dataset that results in the best performance under the same evaluation conditions is Infinity-Instruct.
-These findings align with the hypothesis proposed by \citet{zhang2025bestinstructiontuningdatafit}, which posits that supervised fine-tuning datasets that are more closely aligned with the distribution of pre-trained LLMs tend to be more effective.
+\paragraph{The effectiveness of applying supervised fine-tuning and preference fine-tuning using the same training dataset varies across LLMs.} The experimental results presented in Tables~\ref{tab:sft_all}, \ref{tab:dpo_all}, and \ref{tab:ppo_all} indicate that the optimal open-source datasets for fine-tuning vary across LLMs.
+For instance, as shown in Table~\ref{tab:sft_all}, when GPT-4o serves as the judge, the open-source fine-tuning dataset that yields the best performance for Qwen2.5-7B on MT-Bench-zh is MOSS-SFT.
+However, for Llama-3.1-8B, the open-source dataset that yields the best performance under the same evaluation conditions is Infinity-Instruct.
+These findings align with the claim proposed by \citet{DBLP:journals/corr/abs-2502-04194}, which posits that supervised fine-tuning datasets that are more closely aligned with the distribution of pre-trained LLMs tend to be more effective.
 Nevertheless, LLMs trained on data constructed by TaP consistently achieve strong performance and generally outperform those trained on other open-source datasets.
-This demonstrates that data constructed by TaP can be effectively employed for both supervised fine-tuning and preference fine-tuning across various LLMs.
+These results demonstrates that data constructed by TaP can be effectively employed for both supervised fine-tuning and preference fine-tuning across a range of LLMs.